dryc/libcpr/README.rst

    :alt: Travis CI build status

-``libcpr`` is a public domain backport of the core data structures and algorithms from the C++11 standard library to C11.
+``libcpr`` is a public domain backport of the core data structures and algorithms from the C++11 standard library to C.

 Features
 --------